jani-nykanen/one-last-adventure/README.md

 To run the game locally, you need to start a local server.
 If you have `make` and `python3` installed, you can just run `make server`, or if you have only `python3`, then `python3 -m http.server` will do the same trick.
 You can also use any other http server of your choice.
 Then type `localhost:8000` (or whatever port you choose) to the browser.

+Note that Git LFS (https://git-lfs.com/) is mandatory since the binary files (graphics and audio files) are stored using it.

 ------